miracl-3/Differential-Drive-Robot-with-Arm-ROS-2-Simulation-Project/README.md

-# Differential Drive Arm Robot – ROS 2 Simulation Project
+# Differential Drive with a 2DOF Arm Robot – A ROS 2 Simulation Mini Project

 This repository contains a **ROS 2 package** for simulating a mobile differential drive robot equipped with a simple robotic arm.
 The project integrates **URDF/Xacro robot description**, **Gazebo (ros_gz_sim)** for simulation, and **RViz2** for visualization.